Summary of the Argument

 Overview of Key Arguments and Scholarly Positions

-This review examines Childs's canonical approach as developed in his major works—Introduction to the Old Testament as Scripture (1979), The New Testament as Canon (1984), and Biblical Theology of the Old and New Testaments (1992)—and evaluates its reception, criticism, and enduring significance for theological interpretation.
+This review examines Childs's canonical approach as developed across his major works—Introduction to the Old Testament as Scripture (1979), The New Testament as Canon (1984), Biblical Theology of the Old and New Testaments (1992), and The Struggle to Understand Isaiah as Christian Scripture (2004)—and evaluates its reception, criticism, and enduring significance for theological interpretation.

 Critical Evaluation